Skip to content

 The course will be particularly attractive for students who may want to explore a career in animation, working on films, TV, games, web animation, online & mobile content and advertising.

-Interact with us at our course blog, Facebook page and check out our animation studio.
-Make sure to watch Alex Williams' showreel to discover more about this exciting course.
+Check out our animation studio and make sure to watch Alex Williams' showreel to discover more about this exciting course.

 This course provides a solid grounding for students who want to pursue careers in the animation, games and visual effects industry.
 The course is uniquely placed to offer a degree in animation with an emphasis on digital character and creature animation, taking advantage of established links with leading industry partners.

 This course gives students practical digital skills training; contextual knowledge and understanding, and an appreciation of research methods.
 It also includes modules on creativity and enterprise; these will help prepare students to work both as employees and also as independent, self-reliant, freelance digital artists.

 This course is focused on the present and future needs of a rapidly changing industry.
 The practical modules include research and design skills, video and audio training.
 Students will also learn modelling, rigging, texturing, lighting, digital cinematography, 3D digital graphics, design and drawing.

 The purpose is to give aspiring animators and 3D artists a core understanding of the complete digital pipeline.
 By the end of the three years, students will be proficient character and creature animators with a broad range of complementary digital and creative skills.

 In addition, students will also learn about contemporary film-making, independent film and video production and the economics of the industry.
 During the course students will create a website or blog and will build a portfolio of work which will ultimately be edited into a demo reel, which is of vital importance in finding employment.